top of page

 Yennayer: Amazigh New Year - January 12 and 13

 Yennayer is observed by Amazigh people across Morocco to mark the start of the agricultural calendar.
 While you can find various festivities honouring this important cultural holiday in cities like Agadir, the most traditional Yennayer celebrations take place in the Middle and High Atlas mountain regions.
-Here, Amazigh tribes come together in joyous communal gatherings, uniting to sing, dance and revel in their hopes for a prosperous growing season ahead.
-Elders share stories and impart wisdom to younger generations while Amazigh dishes are prepared for elaborate feasts.
+Here, Amazigh tribes come together to feast and share their hopes for a prosperous growing season ahead.

 Travelling to Morocco in January